UviDTE-UviSpace/uvispace-documentation/docs/starting.rst

 Getting Started
 ===============

-This section covers the first steps for downloading the project and setting up a PC in order to be able to collaborate developing and testing the project.
+This section covers the first steps for running UviSpace and collaborate with it.

 ..  toctree::
     :maxdepth: 3